 Size 12 flies make versatile all-rounders, but you can go bigger if the water is fast-flowing or less clear.

-Tenkara is accessible to everyone, whether you’re an experienced fly angler or not.
+Tenkara is accessible to everyone, whether you are an experienced fly angler or not.
 If you’re a complete beginner, check out the videos over here.
-They’re a great resource for mastering tenkara, from tenkara line setup to choosing your rod and how to cast.
+They’re a great resource for mastering tenkara, from tenkara line setup to choosing your tenkara rod and how to cast.

-Here are our tips for getting the most out of your tenkara fishing:
+Here are our tips for getting the most out of your first trip:

 Get Some Guidance At First

-It’s a good idea to go tenkara fishing for the first time with an experienced friend if you can, or even book a lesson with a guide.
-They can walk you through setting up your rod, casting, and identifying the most likely spots where the trout will be lurking.
-This way, you’ll get some pro advice to help you master the technique and you’ll be landing fish even sooner.
+It’s a good idea to go for the first time with an experienced friend if you can, or even book a lesson with a guide.
+They can walk you through setting up your temkara rod, casting, and identifying the most likely spots where the trout will be lurking.
+This way, you’ll get some pro advice to help you master the skill and you will be landing fish even sooner.

 Practice, Practice, Practice

 As they say, practice makes perfect.
-You’ll have lots of new skills to get your head around when you first get started out with tenkara, even if you’re an experienced angler.
-The more you do it, the quicker you’ll see results.
+You willl have lots of new skills to get your head around when you first get started out with tenkara, even if you are an experienced angler.
+The more you do it, the quicker you will see results.

 Opt For Fluorocarbon Line

-You’ll have two choices when it comes to your line for tenkara fly fishing: woven line or fluorocarbon line.
+You will have two choices when it comes to your line for tenkara fly fishing: woven line or fluorocarbon line.
 We recommend using fluorocarbon level line as it’s more easily visible.
-You’ll be able to detect strikes quicker which means you’ll catch more fish!
+You will be able to detect strikes quicker which means you will catch more fish!

 Learn To Read The Water

-When it comes to tenkara fishing, a major factor in your success is identifying where the trout are.
-You can’t cast as far, but you can cast with incredible precision, so you’ll soon be a pro at picking out the spots where the trout are hiding.
+Reading the water is a major factor in your success is identifying where the fish are.
+You can’t cast as far, but you can cast with incredible precision, so you will soon be a pro at picking out the spots where the trout are hiding.

 Avoid Wading, If You Can

-This technique calls for stealth, so it’s best to stay out of the water if possible.
-You’re going to be just feet away from the trout, so try to fish from the bank, or even from boulders in the stream.
+This skill calls for stealth, so it’s best to stay out of the water if possible.
+You’re going to be just feet away from the fish, so try to fish from the bank, or even from boulders in the stream.
 Avoid noisy gravel and be as quiet as you can, so you don’t spook the fish.